prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/interactivity/checkpoint.md

 Since you've already loaded all required libraries, you won't need to do that part again.

-Congratulations, you have unlocked the power of the Twitter Boostrap front-end framework.
+Congratulations, you have unlocked the power of the Twitter Bootstrap front-end framework.